pg12575/FibaroOpenHAB/README.md

 Ignore Z-Wave Binding instructions available online as they only seem appropriate for OH1, follow this for OH2.

-**NOTE: HabMin currently buggy for adding Z-Wave devices, so only used for configuring them at the moment**
+**NOTE: HabMin currently buggy for adding Z-Wave devices, so only used for configuring them at the moment** **Reminder: Don't forget to wake up battery powered devices when any changes to .items file is made**

 ## Aeotec Z-Wave Stick Gen5 Instructions
 For inclusion/exclusion of sensors manually (not usually required!).